Like other Mesoamerican people, the traditional Mayas recognize in their staple crop, maize, a vital force with which they strongly identify.

 Female and male maize deities

-In Mayan oral tradition, corn is usually personified as a women – like rice in Southeast Asia, or wheat in ancient Greece and Rome.
+In Mayan oral tradition, corn is usually personified as a woman – like rice in Southeast Asia, or wheat in ancient Greece and Rome.

 The acquisition of this woman through bridal capture constitutes one of the basic Mayan myths.
 In contrast to this, the pre-Spanish Mayan aristocracy appears to have primarily conceived of maize as male.